mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 uncovered, it is clear the jungle has overgrown any possible landing zone.
-The terrain precludes the landing of anything as large as a starship or spacecraft except in the middle of the river Zoë used for her escape, about 10 kilometres from the base camp and 12 from the ruins.
+The terrain precludes the landing of anything as large as a starship or spacecraft except in the middle of the river Zoë used for her escape, about 10 kilometers from the base camp and 12 from the ruins.
 An air/raft-sized vehicle could navigate through the triple-canopy jungle and land at the base camp on a Very Difficult (12+) Flyer (grav) check (1D minutes, DEX) or a Difficult (10+) check for a grav bike or grav belt landing.
-A TDX charge or any explosive that can clear a 15-metre-wide landing zone can make enough space for an air/raft or similarly sized vehicle to land with a Routine (6+) check.
+A TDX charge or any explosive that can clear a 15-meter-wide landing zone can make enough space for an air/raft or similarly sized vehicle to land with a Routine (6+) check.

-Progress through the jungle is at a rate of one kilometre per hour on foot.
-A grav belt or grav bike can cover one kilometre in five minutes, requiring a Difficult (10+) check, or in 20 minutes for Average (8+) check; a Routine check (6+) requires a full hour per kilometre, making travel on the ground less risky than trying to fly around the many branches, vines and other obstructions in the air.
-An ATV or other ground vehicle is unable to penetrate the jungle, although construction equipment could clear a path at one kilometre per day.
+Progress through the jungle is at a rate of one kilometer per hour on foot.
+A grav belt or grav bike can cover one kilometer in five minutes, requiring a Difficult (10+) check, or in 20 minutes for Average (8+) check; a Routine check (6+) requires a full hour per kilometer, making travel on the ground less risky than trying to fly around the many branches, vines and other obstructions in the air.
+An ATV or other ground vehicle is unable to penetrate the jungle, although construction equipment could clear a path at one kilometer per day.

-For every kilometre of travel or hour in the jungle, roll 2D for an animal encounter.
+For every kilometer of travel or hour in the jungle, roll 2D for an animal encounter.
 If a party separates, roll for each group.
 On a 10+ the party encounters a dangerous animal.
 Roll 1D: 1–3 = treegator, 4–5 = nightstalker, 6 = slimetulip.
 Immediately roll 2D again to check for